Teotihuacan a majestic ancient city

 Temple of the Feathered Serpent

 A museum built to learn more about the culture of Teotihuacan.
 It has more than 600 samples of bones, obsidian, pottery, and a shell made by the people of this amazing city.

 More cool things to do at Teotihuacan, Mexico

 Other options besides the pyramids and the wonderful ancient city.

 - Eat at La Gruta (The Cave).
 An amazing restaurant inside a Cave just 200 mt (656 ft.) from the gate 5.

 A wonderful place to take beautiful photos and enjoy Mexican food.

 - Take a hot air balloon flight in Teotihuacan.

 - The night experience.
 A spectacular night event where colored lights and videos are projected onto the Pyramids.
 Check the tickets at the website in advance.

 How to get to Teotihuacan from Mexico City

-- The first option is to take a guided tour of your hotel.
+- The first option is to take a guided tour.
 This is the easiest option, but maybe you have less time to explore.

 Ask the arriving and departure times first, as well as the options included.